opencadc/storage-inventory/vault/README.md

 genuine not-found cases: transfer negotiation to GET the file that was never PUT.

 The _allocationParent_ is a path to a container node (directory) which contains space allocations.
-An allocation is owned by a user (uisually different from the _rootOwner_ admin user) who is responsible for the allocation and all conntent therein.
+An allocation is owned by a user (usually different from the _rootOwner_ admin user) who is responsible for the allocation and all conntent therein.
 The owner of an allocation is granted additional permissions within their allocation (they can read/write/delete anything) so the owner cannot be blocked from access to any content within their allocation.
 This probably only matters for multi-user projects.
 Multiple _allocationParent_(s) may